zsebtanar/zsebtanar/README.md

 ## STEP 2: Create PHP class to generate exercise

-1. Create file `ExerciseClass.php` in the `/application/library/` folder where `ExerciseClass` is equal to `label` of the exercise in the JSON-file.
+1. Create a file `ExerciseLabel.php` in the `/application/libraries/ClassLabel/SubtopicLabel` folder where `ClassLabel`, `SubtopicLabel` and `ExerciseLabel` is equal to `label` of the class, subtopic and the exercise as appears in the JSON-file.
 2. Define function called `Generate($level)`.
     - The input is *always* one parameter (`$level`), which is the level of exercise - this can be used to set the difficulty of the exercise.
     - Each exercise *must* be provided with the following return values: